-Despite a general ignorance and ambivalence towards the sport by the British, baseball has a surprisingly long and storied history in Great Britain.
+Despite a general lack of familiarity and ambivalence towards the sport by the British public, baseball has a surprisingly long and storied history in Great Britain.
 The first time the sport was introduced to Britons was in 1874, when the Boston Red Stockings and the Philadelphia Athletics toured London, Liverpool, Manchester and Dublin.
 The tour failed to generate any interest because the game was not understood.

 Fifteen years later, a game was played at England’s famous cricket grounds – the Kennington Oval – in 1889.
 It was an exhibition game that was part of a tour led by American sports equipment manufacturer A.G.
 Spalding, and featured Hall-of-Famer Adrian “Cap” Anson. (source) In attendance was the Prince of Wales, future King Edward VII.
 When asked about his thoughts on the game of “Base Ball”, the Prince was quoted as saying: